![]() |

 All air separation processes start with

-compression of air, and additional compressors may be used
+multiple compressors may be used

 to boost the pressure of the nitrogen and / or oxygen products leaving the

 separation and purification process.
-Even more compression is
+Additional compression (followed

-required to produce large amounts
+by expansion) may be included to produce large amounts of refrigeration

 in liquid form.

 The cost of electricity is the largest single operating cost incurred in air separation plants.
 It is usually between one third and two thirds of the operating costs associated with producing gas and liquid products.
-Electric motors are used to drive the compression equipment, and is used in process heaters, instrumentation systems and cooling systems.
-Consequently, it is fair to say that electrical power is just as much a raw material as air for the manufacture of atmospheric industrial gas products.
+Electric motors are used to drive the compression equipment, and power is required for process heaters, instrumentation systems and cooling systems.
+Electrical power is just as much a raw material as air when manufacturing atmospheric industrial gas products.
 Small gaseous product plants may use hundreds of kilowatts (kW).
-Large liquid plants may have power demands measured in thousands and tens of thousands of kilowatts (megawatts or tens of megawatts - MW). |
+Large liquid plants may have power demands measured in thousands and tens of thousands of kilowatts (megawatts or MW). |

 Different Types of Air Separation Processes for Different Applications |